AFNeves/PrologSTAQS/README.md

 - Final: `[[empty, empty, empty, ...], blue, [human, 'Blue'], [human, 'White'], 0, 0]`

 ### Move Representation
-Since the game is separated in the placing and moving phases, moves are represented differently depending on the phase.
+Since the game is separated into the placing and moving phases, moves are represented differently depending on the phase.
 The `move/3` predicate is responsible for updating the game state based on the move provided by the player.
 The move representation is as follows:

 - Placing: `[CordX, CordY]`
 - Moving: `[CordX, CordY, Direction]`

-Since the board has coordinates (1,1) on the bottom-left corner, the move\3 and other predicates must convert the CordY to 6 - CordY, so the coordinates are correctly represented when handling the matrix.
+Since the board has coordinates (1,1) in the bottom-left corner, the move\3 and other predicates must convert the CordY to 6 - CordY, so the coordinates are correctly represented when handling the matrix.

 ### User Interaction
 Both the `GameMode Selector`, `Difficulty Selector`, and `PlayerName Selector` predicates are responsible for fetching the user input and setting up the game configuration using the `read_and_validate_int\2` and `read_and_validate_string\2` predicates.
-This predicates ensure that the user input is valid and within the expected range or format depending on the context.
+These predicates ensure that the user input is valid and within the expected range or format depending on the context.

 Later on, the `read_and_validate_place\1` and `read_and_validate_move\1` predicates are responsible for fetching the user input during the placing and moving phases, respectively.
 These predicates ensure that the user input is valid and within the expected range and also validate the move based on the current game state.